isabella232/rsk-react-express-box/README.md

 8. Running the production server

-You can chhose to run only the production server.
+You can choose to run only the production server.
 In another terminal (i.e. not in the truffle develop prompt), go to the `app` directory and run the app in production mode.

 ```shell
 cd app